Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

 ```
 1. In app.js, look for the comment line: `// catch 404 and forward to error handler`

 1. This middleware is used to generate an error, set the status to 404 then it goes the next middleware the error handler.
-This catch 404 will only be reached if no other middleware returns with a send or render.
+This catch 404 will only be reached if no other middleware returns with a send or render beforehand.

 1. In the 404 catch middleware, modify the passed in Error text so that instead of  `Not Found` the text `Oh no! the page cannot be found` is stored.

 1. Still in the 404 catch middleware, modify the request to add a property called `req.timestamp` and set it to new Date().
 Notice how next() is called with err.

-1. Now in the error handler middleware, use console.log to display the timestamp by accessing the previously set value for `req.timestamp`.
+1. Now in the error handler middleware function, use console.log to display the timestamp by accessing the previously set value for `req.timestamp`.
 Test your changes by refreshing Try to reach a made up URL like http://localhost:3000/notforrealz in the browser.
 View the Node terminal window to view the console.log.

 1. Note the usage of `res.locals.message = err.message` and how this is used in error.pug.
 This is another way to make data available in the template view.